Anthony R. Kuser

 Anthony Rudolph Kuser (May 12, 1862 – February 8, 1929) was a businessman and philanthropist who donated the land that makes up New Jersey's highest point and had the monument there built as a war memorial.

 Early life

-Anthony Rudolph Kuser was born on May 12, 1862, in Newark, New Jersey, to Swiss born Rudolph Kuser (1818–1891) and Rosalie Prieth (1833–1923).
+Anthony Rudolph Kuser was born on May 12, 1862, in Newark, New Jersey, to Rudolph Kuser (1818–1891) and Rosalie Prieth (1833–1923).
+His father was originally from Küsnacht on Lake Zurich, emigrating to the United States in 1844.
+His mother was born in Innsbruck, Austria.

 He moved with his family at age 5 to Trenton, New Jersey.
 His siblings included Frederick Kuser (1859–1937), John Louis Kuser (1862–1937), his twin and the secretary-treasurer of Mercer automobiles, Rudolph Victor Kuser (1865–1931), Louise Kuser (1867–1951), and Benedict Charles Kuser (1870–1930).

-He was educated in the parochial schools of Newark and of Hamilton township public schools where he studied engineering.
+He was educated in the parochial schools of Newark and public schools of Hamilton Township, where he studied engineering.

 Career

 He organized the Trenton Hygeia Ice Company, the Trenton Brewery Company, and was instrumental in consolidating all the gas and electric companies of Trenton.
 Along with his twin brother, John L. Kuser, he was the leading spirit in the purchase of the Trenton Street Railway Company.

 He was president of the South Jersey Gas and Electric Lighting Company, and he originated the idea of manufacturing coke at Camden, and of piping the gas to Trenton.
 At the time, it was the longest piping line of its kind in the world.

 In 1889, he was appointed the personal staff of Governor Leon Abbett, where he received a nickname of "Colonel".
 He would serve in a similar capacity for Governors George T. Werts and John W. Griggs.
 He served on the board of railroad assessors and was nominated for state senator from Mercer county, but refused to accept.

 In 1909, he financed the Kuser-William Beebe Expedition to study birds in Ceylon, India, Burma, the Malay States, Java, Borneo, China and Japan.
 In 1916, he also gave $100,000 to fund a series of volumes on pheasants.

 In 1910, he purchased the High Point Inn from the estate of Charles St. John and proceeded to remodel it into his personal home although he rarely used it.

 In 1915, he lent $200,000 to William Fox to establish Fox Film Corporation, later merged into 20th Century Fox.
 He would remain on the Fox board until his death.